microsoft/superbenchmark/docs/user-tutorial/monitor.md

 ## Metrics

+Monitor module will generate the data in jsonlines format, and each line is in json format, including the following metrics:

 | Name                              | Unit       | Description                                                 |
 |-----------------------------------|------------|-------------------------------------------------------------|
 | time                              | datetime   | The timestamp to collect the system metrics.                |